 Before/After Care Program

 Before and after school child care is available from 7:00am to 8:30am and 2:30pm to 5:30pm.
 Children can choose to do art and crafts, reading, games and other various activities during this time.
 There may also be a playground recess if the weather permits.
 Healthy snacks will be provided at no additional cost.
-The 5 days per week, FULL program includes before and after school child care, at no additional cost.
-For all other programs, before and after school child care will be available with the purchase of our “Convenience Care Card.”
+The FULL Day program includes before and after school child care, at no additional cost.
+For the CLASS day program, before and after school child care will be available with the purchase of our “Convenience Care Card.”
 Contact the school for details.

 How to Enroll

-To apply for enrollment in Lodi Montessori, families will have an interview with the Director during which the dynamics of our school will be discussed.
+To apply for enrollment in Lodi Montessori, families will complete a tour/interview with the Director of Admissions during which the dynamics of our school will be discussed.
 This will also serve as an observation day for the parents to familiarize themselves with Lodi Montessori and to find answers to any questions they might have.
-The director will also meet the child and spend some time in the parent’s presence talking with the child.
+On a separate day, the Director will meet the child and spend some time in the parent’s presence talking with the child.
 If both parties feel that the school would be a good fit for the child and family then the enrollment process can move forward.
-If there is space in the school that fits the family’s needs an Admission Agreement will be given and the family and school can proceed with the admission process.
+A ‘new student’ enrollment packet will be given and the family and school can proceed with the admission process.

-Children are enrolled in Lodi Montessori after their name comes to the top of our waiting list, they meet the minimum age and toileting requirements, and after first months tuition has been paid.
+Children may enroll in Lodi Montessori after their name comes to the top of our waiting list, they meet the minimum age and toileting requirements, and after all required fees and first months tuition has been paid.
 Siblings of enrolled children are placed on a separate waiting list and have the option of enrolling before children on the general waiting list.

 2. Director meets with child